hfinkel/lfort/docs/InternalsManual.rst

      exception, look at the ``push*Cleanup`` functions in ``CodeGenFunction`` to introduce a cleanup.
 You shouldn't have to deal with exception-handling directly.
    * Testing is extremely important in IR generation.
-Use ``clang -cc1 -emit-llvm`` and `FileCheck
+Use ``lfort -cc1 -emit-llvm`` and `FileCheck
      <http://llvm.org/docs/CommandGuide/FileCheck.html>`_ to verify that you're
      generating the right IR.